 Since the mind can’t differentiate imagination from reality, this way of thinking impacts us emotionally and physically.

-The worst-case scenario then becomes a reality for us and we forget that the best scenario is just as real, as well as multiple different scenarios between these two edges.
+The worst-case scenario then becomes a reality for us, and we forget that the best scenario is just as real, as are multiple different scenarios between these two edges.

 So What Can We Do About It?